Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Introduction

-In this paper, we propose a method to improve thresholds of color codes under the circuit-level noise by optimizing the weights of a decoder using flag qubits \cite{Yoder2017surfacecodetwist,PhysRevLett.121.050502,Chamberland2018flagfaulttolerant,PhysRevA.101.012342}.
-A flag qubit is an additional ancilla qubit that provides information about errors occurring on ancilla qubits, which allows us to correct more errors in the subsequent QEC procedure.
-We set weights for data errors and measurement errors based on conditional error probabilities conditioned on the measurement outcomes of local flag qubits.
-The conditional error probabilities are estimated by repeatedly executing a tailored quantum circuit offline prior to the decoding and obtaining information about errors from its measurement outcomes.
-This estimation method is efficient, accurate, and can be used even when the underlying noise is {\it a priori} unknown.
-We also perform a deflagging procedure \cite{PhysRevLett.128.110504,sundaresan2023demonstrating} to further improve the performance.
-Furthermore, our way of measuring syndrome using cat states reduces the circuit depth of a syndrome measurement circuit, and thus, suppresses the occurrence of errors.
+In our syndrome measurement circuits using flag qubits, cat states are prepared first.
+The use of cat states reduces the circuit depth of syndrome circuits, and thus suppresses the occurrence of errors, as also mentioned in Ref.~\cite{graphmatching}.
 At the same time, the number of data qubits interacting with an ancilla qubit decreases, thus the propagation of errors is suppressed.
-As a decoder, we use the integer programming decoder that is not efficient throughout this paper.
+As to the implementation on hardware, cat states reduce the connectivity requirement, which is especially essential in superconducting architectures.
+As a decoder, we use the integer programming decoder, which is not efficient, throughout this paper.
 This is because our focus is not on decoders themselves but on how their performance improves by the proposed method.
 Although our method can be applied to other weight-based decoders, the simplicity of the formulation in the integer programming decoder makes the proposed method more straightforward to understand.
 Our approach is versatile in that it can also be applied to other QECCs that have high-weight stabilizer generators, such as high-rate quantum low-density parity check (LDPC) codes \cite{breuckmann2021quantum}.